SamerN88/DRE.94/README.md

 * `reliance_test(trials: int, verbose: bool=True, super_verbose: bool=False): -> bool` tests reliability of algorithm by checking if decrypted values match original values using random keys, for any number of trials.
 Verbose mode prints PASS or FAIL, super-verbose mode prints the key, original text, and ciphertext for every trial.
 Returns `True` or `False`
 * `brute_force(key=None) -> None:` brute-forces B94.
 User has the option to specify a key to be used in brute-forcing; `key` parameter defaults to `None` (in which case a random key is generated upon call).
 This function is strictly verbose and prints a report upon successful brute-forcing (NOTE: on normal computers, this will likely take forever).

-Finally, `misc.py` contains implicitly-used functions not relevant to the user, except for:
+See `misc.py` for these miscellaneous functions:
+* `save(string: str, file: str) -> None:` an easy-to-use method for saving ciphers, keys, or any text to a text file.
+The user specifies the path/filename to which the given string will be saved as text (file could be pre-existing or new).
+Simply more efficient than manually saving text into a text file.
 * `permute(n: int, r: int) -> int:` returns number of permutations of size `r` from population of size `n`; accurate for arbitrarily large integers, unlike the standard formula `n! / (n-r)!`

+Finally, `implicit.py` contains functionality that is used implicitly throughout the library; this is not intended for direct use by users.
+See function definitions inside the file for documentation.

 **Limitations**

 B94's algorithm is good for encrypting modestly sized strings and text files, roughly under ten thousand characters long.
-But for text of higher-order size, such as a string of length 50,000 or a 30 KB text file, the algorithm becomes inefficient and encryption is very time-consuming (you can still encrypt such large text without errors, it would just take time).
-Moreover, the efficiency of the algorithm varies inversely with the diversity of the characters being encrypted; a 5000-character string using only ASCII characters encrypts much faster than a 5000-character string that uses 5000 distinct characters.
+But for text of higher-order size, such as a string of length 50,000 or a 30 KB text file, the algorithm becomes inefficient and encryption is time-consuming (you can still encrypt such large text without errors, it would just take time).
+Moreover, the efficiency of the algorithm varies inversely with the diversity of the characters being encrypted; a 5000-character string containing only ASCII characters encrypts much faster than a 5000-character string containing 5000 distinct characters.
 These are general limitations to keep in mind when encrypting arbitrarily large text.

 ---
 <small>© 2020 Najjar, Inc. All Rights Reserved.</small>